Introduction

 Cons:

-• Scalability Issues: May not scale as well as other enterprise-focused platforms.
+- Scalability Issues: It may not scale as well as other enterprise-focused platforms.

 5. Microsoft PowerApps